 Development Programme for Directors of Engagement (DPDoE) 2022-2023

-DPDoE supports Directors of Engagement, and those aspiring to the role, to develop their leadership and strategic capabilities to manage engagement performance, strategy, and funding in a rapidly changing engagement landscape.
-This programme has been designed for participants within the global business school community, hence the delivery of the programme is partly online, with in-person sessions to further facilitate networking and community-building.
+DPLoE supports those leading, or aspiring to lead, on engagement within their institution to develop their leadership and strategic capabilities to manage engagement performance, strategy, and funding in a rapidly changing engagement landscape.
+This programme has been designed for both academics and those working in professional services within global institutions, and aims to create a self-sustaining international cohort through a combination of expert input, peer support and networking opportunities.

 - Engagement as strategy

 The programme will be structured around three types of session:

 The DPDoE programme is about developing those charged with leading and managing the engagement portfolio.
 Despite the variety of business schools in the UK, the importance of engagement is ubiquitous.
 The first session explore the value of engagement, and how it relates to enhances the mission and vision of the school.
 We will think about the engagement opportunity, reflecting where individuals and their schools are, and start building a vision.
 The first session will also establish the outcomes that individual participants are looking to achieve, and establish the peer community by getting to know each other and sharing experiences.

 Dr Timothy Mescon, Executive Vice President and Chief Officer - Europe, Middle East and Africa at AACSB International

 Mr Wilfred Mijnhardt, Policy Director, Rotterdam School of Management

 Prof Palie Smart, Head of School of Management, University of Bristol